Infectious diseases and food poisoning

 We investigate single cases and outbreaks of food poisoning.
-We also investigate certain other infectious illnesses reported to us by Public Health England, members of the public, GPs and hospitals.
+We also investigate certain other infectious illnesses reported to us by the UK Health Security Agency (formerly Public Health England), members of the public, GPs and hospitals.

 During an investigation we will often contact the people affected by the infection to try to find the cause and to stop it spreading.